- No products in the cart.

 However, when you compare Bharat Honey with any certified organic honey, you will find Bharat Honey equal to or even better than the certified organic honey.

-We follow these steps to ensure the purity of Bharat honey.
+We follow these steps to ensure the purity of Bharat honey:

 1) Till today, we don’t rely on intermediaries to source our honey.
 We travel to each area personally to source our honey.
 This enables us to get raw honey directly from the fields.

-Apart from the common adulterants (Invert sugar, HFCS and rice syrup) which is added externally, These tests can even detect whether honey bees are fed with sugar syrup.
+2) After procurement, Honey undergoes testing in the world’s topmost laboratory ie INTERTEK (Germany).
+Apart from the common adulterants (Invert sugar, HFCS and rice syrup) which is added externally, these tests can even detect whether honey bees are fed with sugar syrup.

+3) To ensure the authentic variety, Bharat honey undergoes a pollen test.
 In this test, honey is viewed under a microscope.
-If more than 50% of bee pollen belongs to one particular flower that honey is monofloral honey (Ex Jamun Honey).
+If more than 50% of bee pollen belongs to one particular flower that honey is mono-floral honey (Ex Jamun Honey).

 5) We also offer a reward of Rs.
 10,000 on each bottle if any adulteration is found.
 We are that confident! and this will bond us even more to maintain the purity of our honey.